D&R Greenway Land Trust

 Independent scientists from Princeton University and other climate-focused institutions will rigorously measure the health of soil, grasses and cattle.
 The farming methods used by SCP are expected to increase plant growth and photosynthesis, in turn increasing the amount of carbon that plants extract from the air and transfer to the soil as stored, or sequestered carbon.
 Sequestering carbon in farmland is increasingly being recognized as a key strategy in slowing temperature-rise and climate change.

 Peter Dawson, Chair of the Board of Trustees of D&R Greenway, asserts, “This research project shows our commitment to endorsing regenerative agricultural practices that are both good business practice and protective of the environment.
 Throughout, we will continue to ensure community access and enjoyment of the St. Michaels Farm Preserve’s trails and gardens.”

 During the Climate Project, St. Michaels Farm Preserve trails will remain open.
 As ever, people will continue to connect with nature, enjoying expansive views over the town of Hopewell, and winding among its fields and woods.
-Bird-watching, trail walking and community gardens, expanded in 2021, will continue as favorite past-times on the preserve.
+Bird-watching, trail walking and community Sharing Gardens, expanded in 2021, will continue as favorite past-times on the preserve.
 Double Brook Farm will continue as an important community partner, farming the fields above the popular Charles Evans Overlook.
 As always, for safety’s sake, hikers are asked not to open gates or enter any gated farm fields, and to refrain from petting or feeding the animals, while enjoying them from a distance.

 The research project will begin on or around April 15.
 There will be no noticeable disturbances from this project with the exception of occasional truck deliveries of organic and all-natural components of the soil nutrition blend within the first few weeks.